nikitaOrlov07/studyManager/README.md

    - **Role**: Send notifications related to user activity.
    - **Features**:
      - **Asynchronous communication** with User Service using **Apache Kafka**.
-     - Sends notifications when users register or update their profiles.
+     - Sends notifications when users register or login into  their profiles.

 ### 7. **Discovery Service**
    - **Role**: Dynamic discovery and interaction between microservices.